selective-inference/Python-software/README.md

 - We can condition on "parts" of each draw of the sampler, in particular if we condition on the projection of the rejection `sample - center` onto direction then resampling on the ray can be sped up for some things like LASSO.
 Could be some cost in power.

+- Learning a higher dimensional function can perhaps save some time -- proper conditioning has to be checked.